ckuelker/pankyll-documentation/en_US/Pankyll-Themes/pankyll-theme-simplicissimus.md

 ## Installation

-In your project (assuming your project is called project):
+Enter your project (assuming your project is called project):

 ```shell
 cd project